-A traditional haemorrhoidectomy involves gently opening the anus so the haemorrhoids can be cut out.
-It is a major operation and you will need to take a week or so off work to recover.
+A conventional haemorrhoidectomy involves gently opening the anus so the haemorrhoids can be cut out.
+You'll need to take a week or so off work to recover.

-It is likely you will experience significant pain after the operation, but you will be given painkillers to help.
+You'll probably experience significant pain after the operation, but you will be given painkillers.
 You may still have pain a few weeks after the procedure, which can also be controlled with painkillers.
-However, seek medical advice if you have pain that continues for longer.
+Seek medical advice if you have pain that continues for longer.

 Haemorrhoidal artery ligation

-Haemorrhoidal artery ligation (HALO), also known as transanal haemorrhoidal dearterialisation (THD), is an operation to reduce the blood flow to your haemorrhoids.
+Haemorrhoidal artery ligation is an operation to reduce the bloodflow to your haemorrhoids.

-The National Institute for Health and Clinical Excellence (NICE) recommend haemorrhoidal artery ligation as an effective alternative to a haemorrhoidectomy or stapled haemorrhoidopexy.
-The procedure causes less pain and, in terms of results, a high level of satisfaction has been reported.
+The National Institute for Health and Care Excellence (NICE) recommends haemorrhoidal artery ligation as a safe and effective alternative to a haemorrhoidectomy or stapled haemorrhoidopexy.
+It causes less pain and, in terms of results, a high level of satisfaction has been reported.

 Other treatment options are available, including freezing and laser treatment.
 However, the number of NHS or private surgeons who perform these treatments is limited.